Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Generalised rank Baumslag - Solitar groups

 We can now use the above to see how a given $GBS_n$ group $G$ and its finite index subgroups $H$ act on hyperbolic spaces.
 Certainly we have the action of $G$ on its Bass - Serre tree where all elements of the base $\Z^n$-subgroup $A$ act elliptically.
 However the point is that if some element $a$ of $A$ is loxodromic when $G$ acts on a hyperbolic space, the fact that the base subgroup $A$ is commensurated in all of $G$ means that the action must be very restricted.

 \begin{thm} Suppose the monodromy of a $GBS_n$ group $G$ with given base $\Z^n$-subgroup $A$ has infinite order.
-Then there is a non-trivial element $z\in A$ such that for any isometric action of $G$ on a hyperbolic space, the element $z$ does not act loxodromically. \end{thm} \begin{proof} Consider any isometric action of $G$ on some hyperbolic space $X$ and take an element $a\in A$ which is acting loxodromically.
+Then there is a non-trivial element $z\in A$ such that for any isometric action of $G$ on a hyperbolic space, the element $z$ does not act loxodromically. \end{thm} \begin{proof} Consider any isometric action of $G$ on some hyperbolic space $X$ and suppose that there is some element $a\in A$ which is acting loxodromically.
 We have the two limit points $p^\pm\in\partial X$ for the action of $\langle a\rangle$ and these are the only points in $\partial X$ fixed by any non-trivial power of $a$.
 Now for any $g\in G$, we have that $A$ and $g^{-1}Ag$ are commensurable subgroups.
 As $a\in A$, we can find $j>0$ such that $a^j$ is in both of these subgroups.
 In particular $ga^jg^{-1}\in A$ and it acts loxodromically on $X$ because it is a conjugate in $G$ of the element $a^j$.
 But as $A$ is abelian, this means $ga^jg^{-1}$ sends the fixed point set of $a^j$ to itself and so swaps or fixes the two points $p^+$ and $p^-$.
-However if these were swapped then the square of $ga^jg^{-1}$ would be a loxodromic element with at least four points, so for every $g\in G$ we have that $a^j$ and $ga^jg^{-1}$ both have the two fixed points $p^+$ and $p^-$.
-But as $G$ acts on $X\cup\partial X$, the latter element actually has fixed points $g(p^+)$ and $g(p^-)$, so $\{p^+,p^-\}$ is preserved by every element of $G$ and hence the action must be lineal of type (3).
+However the case where $p^+$ and $p^-$ are swapped cannot occur: if so then the loxodromic element $ga^jg^{-1}$ would have two other fixed points $q^+,q^-$ say on $\partial X$.
+But then the square of $ga^jg^{-1}$, which is also loxodromic, would fix at least four distinct points $p^\pm, q^\pm$ on $\partial X$, which loxodromic elements cannot do.
+Thus for every $g\in G$ we have that $a^j$ and $ga^jg^{-1}$ both have the two fixed points $p^+$ and $p^-$.
+But the latter element actually has fixed points $g(p^+)$ and $g(p^-)$ in the action of $G$ on $\partial X$, so $\{p^+,p^-\}$ is preserved by every element of $G$ and hence the action must be lineal of type (3).
 Here we can have elements of $G$ which swap the two points, but if so then we can avoid this by dropping down to a subgroup of index 2.

 Therefore let $G_0$ be the index 1 or 2 subgroup of $G$ where the action preserves $p^+$ and $p^-$ pointwise.
 We can now take the Busemann quasicharacter $q:G_0 \rightarrow \R$ (at $p^+$ say) which is a homogeneous quasi-morphism on $G_0$ that restricts to a genuine homomorphism $\theta =q|_{G_0\cap A}$ on $G_0\cap A$ (which is amenable).
 Note that $\theta$ is non-trivial because $a\in G_0\cap A$ is acting loxodromically.